brandur/sorg/content/nanoglyphs-drafts/035-generics.md

 ```

 I've already made use of this in about five different places with no issues whatsoever.
 I'd previously taken the occasional stab at implementing my own Go worker pools, which was always a risky proposition because it was hard getting them exactly right, and I'd often have to debug tricky Goroutine leaks and deadlocks.

+I'd make the argument that `errgroup`'s new limits is one of the best addition to Go in years.
+Goroutines are a powerful primitive, but they still do two things poorly: (1) error handling across many concurrent tasks, and (2) limiting parallelism. `errgroup` now solves both these problems.

 ## The Dropout (#the-dropout)